andrepichardo/thatseries-app/README.md

 The application should now be running locally on your machine.
 You can access it by opening a web browser and navigating to `http://localhost:3000`.

 ## Features
+- **Most Popular TV Shows:** Display a complete list of Most Popular TV Shows.
 - **TV Show Search:** Search for TV shows using keywords to find relevant results.
 - **Pagination:** Navigate through search results using pagination.
-- **TV Show Details:** View detailed information about a specific TV show, including its name, air date, status, and summary.
+- **TV Show Details:** View detailed information about a specific TV show, including its name, pictures, summary, status, rating and more.

 ## Technologies Used